 Join this programme to make a positive footprint in an interconnected and sustainable world.
-As wind power development increases its geographic distribution, project size and complexity, there is a corresponding need for professional managers to lead interdisciplinary wind power projects to successful completion.
-The Master Programme in Wind Power Project Management is designed to prepare students for professional careers in the global wind power industry, or for research studies in wind energy combining technology, management and social science.
+As wind power development increases its geographic distribution, project size and complexity, there is a even greater need for professional managers to lead interdisciplinary wind power projects to successful completion.
+The one-year Master Programme in Wind Power Project Management is designed to prepare students for professional careers in the global wind power industry combining technology and management as well as both natural and social science.

-The programme takes place in the World Heritage Town of Visby.
-Uppsala University Campus Gotland, situated on the island of Gotland, is a leader in the education of wind power project management.
+The programme takes place in the World Heritage town of Visby.
+Uppsala University’s Gotland Campus, situated on the island of Gotland, is a leader in wind power project management education.

-Different aspects of these subjects are introduced at the beginning of the programme.
-In the first course of the autumn term management theory and skills are taught together with wind power development and management.
+The different aspects of the programme’s subjects are introduced early on.
+In the first course of the autumn term, management theory and skills are taught together with wind power development and management.
 The management skills learned in this first course will be applied and practiced throughout the year.
-Courses in wind resource assessment and planning will include essential topics like wind resource assessment, energy estimations, planning and development, economics, community relations, the impact of environmental regulations and acceptance.
+Later in the term courses in wind resource assessment and planning allow you to familiarise yourself with essential topics like energy estimations, planning and development, economics, community relations, the impact of environmental regulations and acceptance.
 These topics will be taught in lectures as well as workshops, seminars and project work, highlighting their role in the development and management of wind power projects.

-The programme continues in the spring term with courses focusing on wind turbine technology and grid integration, and cover subjects such as the technical functions of a wind turbine, the operation and maintenance of wind farms and integration of wind power in the electrical grid, and the optimisation of wind farms.
-Knowledge acquired during the autumn term is to be applied in these courses.
+The programme continues in the spring term with courses focusing on wind turbine technology and grid integration which cover subjects such as the technical functions of a wind turbine, the operation and maintenance of wind farms, the integration of wind power in the electrical grid, and the assessment of wind farm configurations.
+Knowledge acquired during the earlier autumn term is to be applied in these courses as well.

-Critical thinking, oral and writing skills are equal elements of professional competence and important parts of the curriculum.
+Critical thinking and skills in oral and written communication are equal elements of professional competence and important parts of the curriculum.
 These skills are practiced throughout the programme and applied in a thesis course (15 credits) at the end of the spring term where you will independently conduct research and produce a thesis.

-As a student in the programme, you will meet industry representatives, researchers and expert teaching staffs that contribute to the development of the field.
+As a student in the programme, you will meet industry representatives, researchers and an expert teaching staff that contribute to the development of the field.
 You will also build a broad network of contacts, enabling you to establish links with potential future employers and for internships in the industry.
-A further strength of this Master's programme is its interdisciplinary and international approach which forms an exciting multi-culture student environment.
+A further strength of this Master's programme is its interdisciplinary and international approach which creates an exciting multicultural study environment.

 The programme leads to a Master of Science (60 credits) with Wind Power Project Management as the main field of study.

-All courses are created with wind power industry and wind power research in focus.
+All courses are created with a focus on the wind power industry and wind power research.
 Real-life cases are studied.
 In project work you will have the chance to explore topics relevant to your background.

-Alumni (graduates of the Master Programme in Wind Power Project Management) who work in the field are often invited to give guest lectures and provide students with insight on the role of a project manager.
+Alumni (graduates of the Master Programme in Wind Power Project Management) who work in the field are often invited to give guest lectures and provide students with insights into the role of a project manager.
 This is very beneficial to our students, as our alumni discuss the knowledge they find particularly important in their professional lives.
-See list of guest lecturers.
+See a list of the programme’s guest lecturers.

-This all-English language programme has an interdisciplinary orientation to prepare students for global management positions across the wide spectrum of wind energy industry operating and investment interests, for example, wind farm operating companies, consulting firms, local and national governments, component manufacturing and supply chain companies, research institutions or others working with renewable energy and/or environmental balance issues.
+This programme is delivered in English and has an interdisciplinary orientation to prepare students for global management positions across the wide spectrum of the wind energy industry.
+Actors within the field are for example, companies operating wind farms, consulting firms, local and national governments, component manufacturing and supply chain companies, research institutions or other organizations working with renewable energy and/or environmental issues.

-Graduates with prior wind power or other industry employment experience may re-enter the work force with advanced management skills qualifying for senior project management positions.
-Graduates with this programme as their initial employment entry degree will have demonstrable knowledge relevant to wind farm project development and management as well as community relations.
-This is a powerful combination and the demand for that type of expertise is expected to increase within a ten-year period.
+Graduates with prior wind power or other industry employment experience may re-enter the work force with advanced management skills which are qualifying for senior project management positions.
+Graduates from this programme seeking their first jobs in the wind industry will have demonstrable knowledge relevant to wind farm project development and management as well as community relations.
+This is a powerful combination and the demand for that type of expertise is expected to increase.

 Besides employment in project management or project development positions, your professional career may also be in scientific or technical research and development, as a scientific and/or technical advisor, consultant or project leader.
-The programme can also prepare you for PhD studies.
+The programme can also prepare you for further PhD studies.

 Language requirements All applicants need to verify English language proficiency.
 This is normally attested by an internationally recognised test such as TOEFL or IELTS with the following minimum scores: